firlyfahrizaa/firlyfahrizaa/README.md

 \- Participant in the 2022 Indonesia's National Science Olympiad in Informatics

-\- Silver Medalist at the 2023 National Science Olympiad Week in Chemistry
+\- Silver Medalist at the 2023 Indonesia's National Science Olympiad Week in Chemistry

 I have been studying computer engineering since elementary school.
 I am a technology enthusiast and love new things in technology.